ML-TANGO/TANGO/README.md

 <img src="./docs/media/TANGO_BMS_AutoNN.png" alt="TANGO labeling" width="500px"/>

+AutoNN provides a number of automated ways to find proper models that match user requirements.
+* ***Automatci Bag-of-Freebie***
+   - Auto-batch: extract maximum  batch size considering model size and GPU memory, if out-of-memory happens, it resumes with smaller batch size
+   - Early-stop: stop if any improvement is not coming out, it helps for model not over-fitting datasets
+   - Augmentation: support mosaic training (4 or 9 pieces)
+   - Hyperparameter tuning: optimize hyperparameter(number) based on Baysien algorithm
+   - Auxiliary heads: it helps better precision during training, and then it is reparameterized into the single head model for interference at the end of training
+* ***Automatic Bag-of-Specials***
+   - Target-specific NAS: it results in proper accuracy and latency on Android phone
+* ***Automatic Model Export***
+   - Seamless transition to the target (with a cooperation of `CodeGen`)
+   - pt / onnx / torchscript / tensorflow / TFLite / TPU model conversion without any user interruption
+   - support layer fusing, re-parameterization, input size variation, half-precision, INT8 quantization

 #### NAS: Neural Architecture Search

 Neural Architecture Search (NAS) is a method for automatically searching for the best neural network architecture for a given task, rather than requiring the practitioner to manually design and fine-tune the network.
 The process of NAS involves searching the space of possible network architectures to find the one that performs best on a validation dataset.